camm98/BigDataGroup30/README.md

-Presentation and material about Chapter 6 of The supervised learning workshop
+Chapter 6 of The supervised learning workshop.

 Group members: